 Now, why must children sit down to learn the multiplication tables?

 Allow them to get up, stretch, and dance!
 Teaching math through dancing inspires children to learn the multiplication tables quickly and effectively.
-They commit it to the long-term memory, and so, they remember it.
+They commit it to their long-term memory, and so, they remember it.

 I am a firm believer that children should be encouraged to move around in the classroom or home.
 Life for adults and children has become increasingly sedentary.
 This is why it is so important to endeavor, as much as possible, to get children up, out and about for learning.
 Doing a multiplication dance is simple to organize and a great way to build confidence and get daily exercise.